hitha-cse513/DistractedDriverDetection/README.md

 If not, you can:

-- Train the model using the provided Jupyter notebook.
+- Train the model using Jupyter notebook or Google Colab.
-- Or download pre-trained weights trained on the [State Farm Driver Dataset](https://www.kaggle.com/c/state-farm-distracted-driver-detection).

 Place the `model_vgg16.h5` file in the root of the project directory.